-It truly takes a life altering event or a vision of life without so many material things to create the drive to evacuate your stuff.
+It truly takes a life-altering event or a vision of life without so many material things to create the drive within you to get rid of (evacuate) your stuff.
 For example, it is difficult for me to find clothing that fits.
 I have to get most items altered.
-Therefore, I keep way too many clothes in my closet if you ask me.
+Therefore, I keep way too many clothes in my closet.
 In my new phase, I need less visual clutter.
 The Marie Kondo method doesn’t work for me.
-I had to get real with myself once again and so far, I’ve filled two paper bags with clothing.
+I had to get real with myself once again and so far, I’ve filled

 Another realization was that if we had gotten rid of all of our things before moving, we would have saved more money than what we would need to replace it.
 All of a sudden, it became easier and easier to let go of so much!
 At least

 30, 42, 50, 92 boxes or more are empty.
 I didn’t even care to be exact.
 I just wanted everything gone.
 We took photos along the way to catalog our things and see the progress.
 That helped us keep going.

 The hard part was going through all of the tedious little things, which is still a work in progress.
 I decided that I would at least try to make a little money along the way.
 I took photos and looked up quite a few of the items online.
 Next, was pricing everything for a garage sale, then letting some things go for much less than I wanted.
 I posted a lot in online buy, sell, and trade groups.
 As time went on the prices went down.
 I even gave quite a few things away.